j-matuska/schnet_hyperparameters_optimization/README.md

 ## Neural network Schnet

-In folder `calculation_NN` is config YAML file used to set the traning of neural network.
-It is configuration file used by package [SchNetPack] (https://github.com/atomistic-machine-learning/schnetpack).
+In folder `calculation_NN` are
+* Config YAML files used to set the traning of neural network.
+YAML is Hydra configuration file used by package [SchNetPack] (https://github.com/atomistic-machine-learning/schnetpack).
 Please refer to manual of SchNetPack on usage.
+* Binary files `best_model` containing neural network model trained in SchNetPack.
+They can by loaded by torch.
+* File `split.npz`

+Training and testing dataset are stored on [doi.org/10.5061/dryad.zgmsbccg7](https://doi.org/10.5061/dryad.zgmsbccg7)

 ## Evaluation of loss landscape